gregorycrane/CrosbySchaeffer2.0/chaps/lesson02.md

 The accent of the nominative
 must be learned by observation.
 It will remain on the same syllable in the other cases if possible.

-An acute on the penult of a noun of the o-declension remains on that syllable throughout.
-An acute ou the antepenult is drawn to the penult when the ultima is long (§ V, e).
+An acute on
+the penult of a noun of the o-declension remains on that syllable throughout.

+An acute on the antepenult is drawn to the penult when the ultima is long (§ V, e).
 Final -οι of the nominative plural is considered short (§ V, a).